RestoreMonarchyPlugins/Duty/README.md

 ﻿# Duty
-A duty plugin designed to effectively manage and prevent abuse by your staff members.
+Effectively manage and prevent abuse of staff members.

 ## Features
-* Allows you to create many different staff roles.
+* Allows you to create multiple staff groups with different settings.
 * Allows you to set additional restrictions to prevent abuse, for example, F1-F7.
 * Integrated with Discord embeds when duty starts or ends, including a summary and more.
 * Comes with an optional Duty UI.